MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/overview-for-developers.md

 ### Using the Microsoft Authentication Library (MSAL) to access Azure resources

-Apart from the Azure identity libraries, you can also use MSAL to access Azure resources using managed identities.
+Apart from the Azure Identity libraries, you can also use MSAL to access Azure resources using managed identities.
 The following code snippets demonstrate how to use MSAL to access Azure resources in various programming languages.

 For system-assigned managed identities, the developer doesn't need to pass any additional information.
 MSAL automatically infers the relevant metadata about the assigned identity.
 For user-assigned managed identities, the developer needs to pass either the client ID, full resource identifier, or the object ID of the managed identity.